16AAModTeam/LSR-public/readme.md

 # Installing

-Head over to https://github.com/16AAModTeam/LSR-public/releases and download the latest release.
-Run @16aa_public/ as any other ArmA modification.
+Head over to https://github.com/16AAModTeam/LSR-public/releases and download the latest "@16aa_public.zip" from under "Assets".
+Extract and run @16aa_public/ as any other ArmA modification.

 Requirements: CUP.